dchbx/dchbx.github.io/_resources/policy.md

 ---
 layout: default
-title: Collection/Resources/Policy
+title: Policy
-description: Collection - Resources - Policy
+description: Policy is a grouping that binds a set of Resources together under a session or key within the HBX.
 ---

 ## Content ##